CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 ---

-# `class GameCharacter implements WorldEntity`
+# `class GameCharacter extends WorldEntity`

 ### Responsibilities
-* Instantiates character objects such as Player, Defender, Enemy and Tower
+* Instantiates character objects such as Player, Defender, Enemy
-  * Position: Attribute, double[x,y], continuous coordinates for where the character is located
-  * Shape: Attribute, the outline of the entity
+  * Position and shape inherited from WorldEntity
-  * Kind: Attribute, determine if Player, Defender, Enemy or Tower
+  * Team: Attribute, determine if Defender, Enemy (who damages who)
   * Health: Attribute, int, denotes the total amount of health the individual has
   * Inventory: Attribute, ArrayList, items currently being held
   * Level: Attribute, the level of the GameCharacter

 ### Collaborators
-WorldEntity, game.World, Map
+WorldEntity, World, Map

 ---